OfflineIMAP/offlineimap/docs/HACKING.rst

 API
 ===

-API is documented in the dev-doc-src directory using the sphinx tools (also used for python itself).
+The API is documented in the user documentation in the docs/ directory and browsable at `<http://docs.offlineimap.org>`_.
 This is a WIP.
 Contributions in this area would be very appreciated.